kolver/nuget-kolver.kducer/README.md

 The object type in the queue is `KducerTighteningResult`, which provides a lot of methods for getting different data about the tightening result.
 When you retrieve results using `GetResultAsync` or `GetResult`, the tightening result is removed from the `Kducer` internal queue.
 This mechanism ensures that you can process all tightening results independently of how frequently you check if a new result is present.
-When your application needs to wait for a new result and/or is expecting a result, you can await `GetResultAsync` (with an optional cancellation token and an optional bool parameter to throw an exception if the connection happens to drop while awaiting).
+When your application needs to wait for a new result and/or is expecting a result, you can await `GetResultAsync` (with an optional cancellation token and an optional bool parameter to throw an exception if the connection drops while awaiting).
 You can also check if at least one result is available via `HasNewResult()` and obtain it synchronously with `GetResult`.
 ### Print a tightening result using async
 ```C#